5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 ###  Pre-Configuration for IOSMCN-Core

-Verify the netpan file is configured with IP, Gateway and DNS address.
+Verify the netplan file is configured with IP, Gateway and DNS address.

 Common filenames include: